MVANILREDDY/MVANILREDDY/README.md

 - 👋 Hi, I’m @MVANILREDDY
-- 👀 I’m interested in  Automation,Devops...
+- 👀 I’m interested in  Automation,Devops,Databases
-- 🌱 I’m currently learning and unlearning ...
+- 🌱 I’m currently learning and unlearning
-- 💞️ I’m looking to collaborate on IaC...
+- 💞️ I’m looking to collaborate on Iac

 <!---